ColmKeyes/hls-foundation-os/README.md

 # Modifications for Forest Disturbance Detection

-### This project, undertaken as part of an internship, focuses on fine-tuning the Prithvi-100m model to enhance its capabilities in forest disturbance detection.
+### This project, undertaken as part of an internship, focuses on fine-tuning the Prithvi-100m model to determine its capabilities in forest disturbance detection.